linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 The key feature is that the price and all other terms for the future transaction are fixed in the present.

 Another key feature is that all payoffs come from the counterparty to the transaction.
-If a price change causes a  $100 loss to a trader, that trader's counterparty has a$ 100 profit.
+If a price change causes a  \$100 loss to a trader, that trader's counterparty has a\$ 100 profit.

 This means that every contract derivative is a "zero-sum game."